Adding a process context variable to a workflow

 Expand the process context variable (called Process Context in the following screenshot), and click + next to any process context property to insert a specific information into a workflow activity field.
-For details about process context properties, see Process context variable parameters reference.
+For details about process context properties, see Service broker context parameter reference.

 In the following example, Full Name is used in an expression for the Content field of a Send In App Notification action.